 A Better Idea of the Future

-The victory lap also allows both children and their parents to ensure that their college or university experience is easier financially.
+The victory lap also allows the family to ensure that the college or university experience is easier financially.
 With that extra year, a child can continue to work their part time job or get a part time job to put money back for extra university-related expenses.
-That time also allows parents to put back even more money to help with the expense of university.
+That time also allows parents to save more too.
 In addition, taking that year to put money back and decide what the kids want to do also saves up to $15,000, the average cost of a year of university.

 My daughter enters grade 11 this Fall.
 She could very well be ready for university at 18, but I am not sure we as a family want to bank on that.
-Lately my kids, my husband and I are all talking about both of our girls taking a victory lap.
+Lately my kids, my husband and I are all talking about the victory lap.
 Personally I have some concerns about either of my girls being ready, or independent at 18.
-While both of my kids are good students, my younger daughter has special needs and I feel like she might need scaffolding for awhile yet, even as an older teen.
+While both of my kids are good students, my younger daughter has special needs and I feel like she might need scaffolding for awhile yet.
 Both of my girls were adopted when they were small, and it is not at all unusual for an adoptee to sometimes function a bit younger than their chronological age due to early life challenges.

 The Victory Lap – A Year to Prep for the Rest of Their Lives

 The victory lap can be an incredibly useful tool in preparing your child for the future.
 That year allows them to further mature, sock away more money, and better nail down their career choice while still staying in an educational environment.
 This approach is actually recommended by some school guidance counsellors for these reasons.
 Even my child’s counsellor has advised this route.
 If your child is coming to the end of their fourth year of high school, consider talking to them about taking the victory lap before university.